VariantSync/Vatras/README.md

 We believe these postulates to be reasonable because strings are commonly _defined_ as lists of characters, and because characters are usually encoded as natural numbers in text encodings (e.g., UTF-8).
 We use these axioms as an example, to prove that we can simplify annotations `String × ℕ` to just `String`, by turning a pair `s , n` into a String representation `s ++ "." ++ show n`.
 This simplification only exists to beautify theorems (so they do not have to mention the pair) and align them more closely to our paper but our results would remain the same without that simplification.
-In fact, these postulates are an open issue [#6119](https://github.com/agda/agda/issues/6119) in the Agda implementation.
+In fact, some of these postulates are an open issue [#6119](https://github.com/agda/agda/issues/6119) in the Agda implementation.

 ### Limitations